ktaylor63/southeast/site/content/articles/newcomers-to-ancient-practice.md

 A chain that included his dad, who knew how to fix a car, grow food and, yes, hunt.
 A metro Atlanta resident, Johnson could find a mechanic and roam the produce aisle at his local grocery store -- a “suburban skillset” -- but that was about it.

 “I wanted to be able to demonstrate to myself that I could go get some necessities and I could continue doing all these things that some of my ancestors took for granted.”

+{{< figure class="photo-right" src="/images/pages/zimmerman-with-sons.jpg" alt="Man smiles posing for image with 2 young boys, All have hearing protection and have a hand on the same rifle" caption="Augusto Zimmerman with his sons.
+Photo by Augusto Zimmerman." >}}

 Augusto Zimmerman is another metro Atlantan who began hunting later in his life.
 Zimmerman, 40, moved to the United States from Brazil in 2009 to attend graduate school.
 Going to school in rural Illinois, he was exposed to hunting and became interested.
 It wasn’t until years later, when he came across the Netflix hunting series “MeatEater” that he decided to act on his interest.